 Byram real estate is some of the most expensive in Mississippi, although Byram house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Byram is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Byram is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Byram is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Byram who work in office and administrative support (17.57%), sales jobs (10.44%), and teaching (7.45%).

 Also of interest is that Byram has more people living here who work in computers and math than 95% of the places in the US.

-Byram is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Byram doesn't have a public transportation system that people use for their commute.